Updated: May 12

 Avoid the temptation simply to survive.
 Give yourself and your team something meaningful to achieve in the short term that also links to your longer-term objective.
 That helps everyone to keep their eye on the ball.
 Then, in those moments when it’s clear you’ve been dealt a curveball, decide what you must do to get safely on base.

-Photo by Tim Gouw on Flickr (Original version)
+PC: Tim Gouw on Flickr (Original version)